How to Register a Brand on Amazon - A Succinct Guide on Enrollment [Whitepaper]

-No. You need only register a brand once regardless of the number of products.
+You need only register a brand once, regardless of the number of products.
 If you add new items, add those to the brand-registered account.
-Of course if you own multiple brands, you will want to register those separately and keep the correct products with their brands.
-If you enrolled a brand in Brand Registry prior to April 30, 2017, you will need to re-enroll as the program has changed significantly.
+Of course, if you own multiple brands, you will want to register those separately and keep the correct products with their brands.

 The Final Word on Getting Started with Brand Registry

-Amazon is bullish on brands and it privileges brand owners over resellers as it tackles counterfeiters, hijackers, and other bad actors who diminish the integrity of the marketplace.
-So if you’re a brand owner with a trademark, there is no reason not to apply for Amazon Brand Registry today.
-It costs you nothing and gives you myriad advantages in the form of protections and marketing and analytics benefits.
+Amazon prioritizes brand owners over resellers as it tackles counterfeiters, hijackers, and other bad actors who diminish the integrity of the marketplace.
+So if you’re a brand owner with a trademark, there is no reason not to apply for Amazon Brand Registry with its myriad advantages in the form of Amazon Brand protection, marketing, and analytics benefits.

 Seller Labs Managed Services experts are convinced that every day which you could be enrolled in Amazon Brand Registry, but you aren’t, is a day that you’re making business easier for your competitors and harder for yourself.
 This is why we are here, all eager to help you get started right now.